chrisfannon/component-library/source/_patterns/01-elements/01-buttons/02-button--compact.md

 ---
-title: Link Button
+title: Compact Button
 ---

-A link button is composed of a link and an icon.
-They are the third level of buttons after primary and secondary.
-Link buttons can often be formed into navigation lists.
+A compact button is a secondary button with it's dimensions shrunk down to fit into tight spaces - link a table row or a row of tools on an editing interface